Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 What is the largest cargo airline in 2026?

-FedEx Express by fleet size (660+ freighters).
+FedEx Express by dedicated freighter fleet size.
 Qatar Airways Cargo by international FTK.

 What new freighter aircraft are entering service?